vigneshavm/Interview-questions/react.md

 A **Higher-Order Component** is a function that **takes a component as input and returns a new enhanced component**.

+### Senior-Level Insight:

+> I use HOCs when I need to apply **generic behavior** (like error handling, tracking, or conditionally wrapping UI) across components.
+However, in modern React, **custom hooks and render props** often offer more flexibility.
+So I use HOCs selectively — when they truly simplify composition without complicating the tree.

+---

+### 📌 When to Use HOCs Today
+- Applying behavior to 3rd-party components you can’t modify.
+- Wrapping components with external logic (e.g., connecting to Redux via `connect()`).
+- Legacy apps where refactoring to hooks isn’t yet feasible.

+**Common HOCs:** `withRouter`, `connect` (Redux)

+---

 ```js
 const withLoading = (WrappedComponent) => {
   return function EnhancedComponent(props) {